isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 ### RDS Requirements:
 - Use free-tier instances only (t2.micro)
 - All resources will use private subnets, to allow traffic only from the instances in the VPC
-- Each DB subnet-group must have at least two Availability Zones in the Region so we have 2 private subnets for RDS
+- Each DB subnet group must have subnets in at least two Availability Zones in an AWS Region (required by AWS)

 ## Setup and Adjustments